leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Just not visible yet
   - Not everyone likes TODO lists, so organizing issues may help
 - You can start from today:
-  - Handle duplicate issues, comment on Discussions, help with repros
+  - Handle duplicate issues, comment on discussions, help with repros
-  - Add missing docs, or just fix typos
-  - Make CI logs more readable, perf improvement
+  - Add missing docs, or just fix typos, make logs more readable, perf improvement
   - etc...
 - Just post your feedback!
   - Especially positive, it helps us a lot! 🥰

-Still, I recommend to understand the project culture before jumping in.
-Some are welcoming, others have (high) standards.
+Still, I recommend to understand the project culture (at least `CONTRIBUTING.md`) before jumping in.
+Some are welcoming, others have (occasionally high) standards.

 ---

-### With AI era
+### Now, with AI

 - Less to do, but not gone
   - Easy, quick tasks will disappear
   - Easy but tedious work will disappear
-- But still much AI can't do (yet)
-  - Things requiring human final check
+- AI is impressive, but it still has limitations (for now)
+  - It heavily depends on the person who controls
 - On the flip side, AI lets you explore new domains!

 Just be careful for AI slop... 🤖

+---

+### With love and respect ❤️

+- Don't forget that there are people behind it
+- Because it's free to use, we should express our gratitude
+- It's even better if you can contribute in some way

 ---